ramzes1401ss3/cesbo-www/en/_posts/2018-11-18-access_authorization.md

 tags: [dev]
 ---

-### Access authorization
+Authorization allows you to control access to channels and allows you to save viewing statistics.

 <!-- more -->

-Authorization allows you to control access to channels and allows you to save viewing statistics.

 #### Enable authorization: